-9 Somewhat Somewhat -11 Criteria Agree Agree Disagree Disagree Comments: ij Board members have a shared understanding of the 1 mission and purpose of the authority.
-53 The policies, practices and decisions of the Board are 2 always consistent with this mission.
-Board members comprehend their role and fiduciary responsibilities and hold themselves and each other 3 to these principles.
-The Board has adopted policies, by-laws, and practices for the effective governance, management - 1 and operations of the Authority and reviews these - 1 annually.
-The Board sets clear and measurable performance - 1 goals for the Authority that contribute to - 1 accomplishing its mission.
-1 The decisions made by Board members are arrived - 1 at through independent judgment and deliberation, free of political influence, pressure or self-interest.
-Individual Board members communicate effectively with executive staff so as to be well informed on the - 1 status of all important issues.
-Board members are knowledgeable about the - Authority's programs, financial statements, - 1 reporting requirements, and other transactions.
-The Board meets to review and approval all - - 1 documents and reports prior to public release and is - 1 confident that the information being presented is - 1 accurate and complete.
-1 accurace and complete. ľ The Board knows that statutory obligations of the - Authority and if the Authority is In compliance with - 10 state law.
-Board and committee meetings facilitate open, J deliberate and thorough discussion, and the active 11 participation of members.
-1 Board members have sufficient opportunity to - - - research, discuss, question and prepare before 12 decisions are made and votes taken.
-1 ndividual Board members feel empowered to delay 0 0 , otes, defer agenda items, or table actions they feel 13 additional information or discussion is required.
-1 The Board exercises appropriate oversight of the CEO and other executive staff, including setting - 1 performance expectations and reviewing - 1 performance annually.
-The Board has identified the areas of most risk to 1 he Authority and works with management to li mplement risk mitigation strategies before problems occur. - Board members demonstrate leadership and vision - 40 and work respectfully with each other. - Additional Comments: Ī Date Completed: Entity: GCEDC / GGLDC / GCFC (circle one) (en ele one) one, - 1
+ļ Criteria Agree į.
+Disagree Disagree Comments: Board members have a shared understanding of the Agree Agree Disagree Disagree Commencer - 1 mission and purpose of the authority.
+The policies, practices and decisions of the Board are - 1 always consistent with this mission.
+Board members comprehend their role and fiduciary - 1 responsibilities and hold themselves and each other] - 1 • to these principles. - - 1 The Board has adopted policies, by-laws, and - 1 practices for the effective governance, management - 1 and operations of the Authority and reviews these annually. - 1 The Board sets clear and measurable performance - 1 goals for the Authority that contribute to 5 accomplishing its mission. - 1 The decisions made by Board members are arrived - 1 at through independent judgment and deliberation, free of political influence, pressure or self-interest. - 1 Individual Board members communicate effectively - 1 with executive staff so as to be well informed on the status of all important issues. - 1 Board members are knowledgeable about the - 1 Authority's programs, financial statements, reporting requirements, and other transactions.
+The Board meets to review and approval all documents and reports prior to public release and is confident that the information being presented is 9 accurate and complete. s The Board knows that statutory obligations of the - 1 Authority and if the Authority is In compliance with l· state law. - 1 Board and committee meetings facilitate open, - 1 deliberate and thorough discussion, and the active participation of members. - 1 Board members have sufficient opportunity to - 1 research, discuss, question and prepare before .2 decisions are made and votes taken. - l· - 1 Individual Board members feel empowered to delay - 1 votes, defer agenda items, or table actions they feel additional information or discussion is required. - 1 The Board exercises appropriate oversight of the I. CEO and other executive staff, including setting - 1 performance expectations and reviewing performance annually. - 1 The Board has identified the areas of most risk to the Authority and works with management to - 1 implement risk mitigation strategies before - problems occur. t Board members demonstrate leadership and vision - 1 and work respectfully with each other.
+Additional Comments: - Date Completed: Entity: GCEDC / GGLDC / GCFC (circle one) -